Sebastian-Sosa19/Flappy-Bird-with-Neat-Python-/README.md

 # Flappy-Bird-with-Neat-Python
  Learning to Code Flappy Bird and an AI to play it.

- This re-code belongs to youtuber Teach With Tim.
+ This code original idea belongs to youtuber Teach With Tim.

  This is his full playlist tutorial with all an explanation: https://youtube.com/playlist?list=PLzMcBGfZo4-lwGZWXz5Qgta_YNX3_vLS2